vangelif/recipe_app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Blog App
+# 📖 Recipe app

-**Blog App** is a website that empowers users to post, like, comment and interact with others.
+**Recipe app** This Recipe App is a ruby on rails application that allows users to create and manage recipes.

 ## 🛠 Built With <a name="built-with"></a>